nikode1/Ripple-Auto-Installer/README.md

 * Installs the most of the things for your server within about 10-15 Minutes

 # Installation Instructions
+* Note: There are more than 1 installer from different persons, re-edited!
+You can use any of them you want, or just by a bit modifying yourself.
+Get those installers via `wget` (raw).
+And rename it to installer, then follow Step 2.
+You can also do `sudo sh installer.sh`

 ### Step 1: